BNAadministrator3/Omnipotent-Quantification/README.md

 **[2025021001]** Activation quantization as well leads to misaligned scales in the second quantization.

-[2025021101] The overly long generation time of onnx files of quantized YOLOv10.
+[2025021101] The overly long generation time of onnx files of quantized YOLOv10, e.g., 20 hours.

 # Potentially valuable scientific issues